 MedBridge driver rehabilitation courses

-If you’re already a member of MedBridge Education (or are considering joining—you can save 40% on unlimited CEUs with code nonclinicalPT), there are currently two courses available that you can take online.
+If you’re already a member of MedBridge Education (or are considering joining—you can save 40% on unlimited CEUs with my affiliate code* nonclinicalPT), there are currently two courses available that you can take online.
 They’ll look great on the resume, plus they’ll give you a taste of driver rehab without the financial investment of more expensive, in-person courses.

 Driver rehabilitation offers a modern and client-centered path to improve people’s independence.
 Areas for growth seem very open in this line of work, as it will be changing often and with new technologies.

 On Monday, you may be interviewing bus companies about their disability policies, and by Friday you could be installing a one-handed steering wheel knob.
 Your daily grind will be what you make it, starting with broadening your knowledge on what alternative jobs and courses are out there.
 Happy hunting!